pfsense/docs/source/services/ntp-server.rst

 NTP Server
 ==========

-The NTP Daemon (ntpd), configured at **Services > NTP**, allows pfSense to act as a Network Time Protocol server for a network, and also keeps the clock in sync against remote NTP servers as an NTP client itself.
+The NTP Daemon (ntpd), configured at **Services > NTP**, allows pfSense® software to act as a Network Time Protocol server for a network, and also keeps the clock in sync against remote NTP servers as an NTP client itself.

 Before enabling this service, ensure that the router's clock keeps fairly accurate time.